Research into pedagogy and children's learning

 Iram Siraj is Professor of Child Development and Education at the Department of Education, University of Oxford.
 She specializes in researching environments that enhance young children's learning.

-Brenda Taggart is an honorary member of staff at the UCL Institute of Education.
-She was one of the Principal Investigators and the Research Co-ordinator of the Effective Pre-school, Primary and Secondary Education (EPPSE) project at the UCL Institute of Education.
+Brenda Taggart is an Honorary Senior Research Associate at the UCL Institute of Education.
 Her background is in primary education, lecturing and research.

 Pam Sammons is a Professor of Education at the Department of Education, University of Oxford.
 She is a leading authority on school effectiveness and improvement research.